lukebond/coreos-london-operators-20170124/coreos-london-operators-20170124.md

 - The Etcd Operator uses a ReplicaSet with `replicas=1` to keep the backup running
 - But then reconciles cluster size itself (instead of using a ReplicaSet)
-  - This is because cluster scaling tasks are specialised, not as simple as adding and removing pods
+  - This is because database cluster scaling tasks are specialised, not as simple as adding and removing pods

 Let's look at some code!

 ---

+# HOW YOU CAN CREATE OPERATORS

 > # 4.
 > Operators should be backwards compatible and always understand previous